A Long Way From Home

 When you or I walk into a room and we mess it up with blood and DNA and sweat, we're going to bring a whole lot of stuff home with us and we're going to leave even more there.

 Well, we have a problem in this case because they can't put Raphael and Amanda in that crime scene.
+But you know who put Amanda at the crime scene?
+Amanda put Amanda at the crime scene.

-Who signs a statement that implicates them and their friends to murder?
+Who signs a statement? that implicates them and their friends to murder?
+Who does that?
+Why would Amanda sign it?

-I tell you, Peter, a confused 20-year-old girl 6,000 miles from home, and all of a sudden, they're telling her she's the prime suspect in a murder, that they're going to put her in prison for the rest of her life in an Italian jail, unless you pony up, baby, and sign this.
+I'll tell you, Peter, a confused 20-year-old girl 6,000 6,000 miles from home, and all of a sudden, they're telling her she's the prime suspect in a murder, that they're going to put her in prison for the rest of her life in an Italian jail, unless you pony up, baby, and sign this.

-That's what the case against Amanda Knox boils down to, says Ciulino, a police theory that formed the basis for a coerced confession.
+That's what the case against Amanda Knox boils down to, says Ciulino.
+A police theory that formed the basis for a coerced confession.

+How does this work?
 This is real easy, okay?
+Amanda.

+You know what happened and I know what happened.
 And you better sign this statement because if you don't, young lady, you're never going to see your mom again.

 You're never going to see your daddy again.

+Sir, it really didn't happen like that.
 Bip, yes, it did happen like that, Amanda.

-You were with Patrick, and you and him went over there and he murdered your roommate.
+And this is how it happened.
+You were with Patrick, and you and him went over there, and he murdered your roommate.

 Now, maybe, maybe you didn't know that was going to happen.
+Now, you better get writing or sign this, or bad things are going to happen.

 That's why there's no video, there's no audio, there's no independent party.
+There's Amanda and there's the cops.

 Amanda's signed statement helped form the backbone of the original police theory of the crime.
+That Amanda and Raffaele assisted Patrick Lumumba when he killed Meredith Kircher.

 And that's a great theory until the science comes rolling in, until the fingerprints show up.

 When Lumumba proved he had an alibi and the police matched DNA to Rudy Gadet.
+Oops, oops, oops, we made a mistake.

 It wasn't him, it was the other guy.
+The original theory didn't work anymore.

 But now we have another problem because Amanda don't know him.
+Raphael don't know him.

 Ciulino learned that police have no phone records linking Amanda and Raffaele to Rudy Gadet.

 There's no connection, so we have a big problem.
+This is all a police-generated fairy tale.

 The police have been revising that fairy tale, says Ciulino, but they seem determined not to let Amanda Knox live happily ever after.

-They've put so much in Amanda Knox, they've got to convict her now.
+They've put so much into Amanda Knox, they've got to convict her now.
+Or they look like fools.

 In their minds, they look like fools.